Blueprint Travelers

 The tunnels from which you can see sharks is a top feature of the aquarium

-Sea Life is Sydney’s downtown aquarium, a popular destination for families to see many varieties of fish, shark, and other marine animals in beautiful displays and habitats.
-It may be known for the tunnels that go through the different aquarium cases, which are among the largest in the world.
+Sea Life is Sydney’s downtown aquarium is a popular destination for families to see many varieties of fish, shark, and other marine animals in beautiful displays and habitats.
+Many know it for the tunnels that go through the different aquarium cases, which are among the largest in the world.
 You can see sharks and rays swim over and alongside you as you travel through these tunnels.
 They even have a dugong (manatee) that has not been able to rehabilitate to the wild.

 Sea Life is a popular attraction for families who visit Sydney.
 If you are looking to go, we recommend purchasing tickets in advance at the Sea Life website and choosing an entrance time that is early in the morning when the crowds will be the smallest.